gvkhna/docker-mullvadvpn/README.md

 A Docker container with the linux Mullvad cli client.

+## Update 02/13/24

+Mullvad CLI 2023.6 seems to be broken due a /etc/resolv.conf conflict with systemd-resolved.

+Revert to 2023.1 for now.

 # Setup

 Before running setup a folder to contain your mullvad setting files such as `"myappdata/mullvadvpn"`